-We assessed CWRU's enterprise profile as very strong, characterized by relatively stable enrollment until the pandemic and a healthy demand profile, with improved selectivity, but mitigated by weak matriculation rates for the rating.
-We assessed CWRU's financial profile as very strong, with improved positive operations on a full-accrual basis and improved available resources for the rating given recent investment gains and debt repayment in recent years.
-Combined, we believe these credit factors lead to an indicative stand-alone credit profile of 'aa-' and final rating of 'AA-'.
+We assessed CWRU's enterprise profile as very strong, characterized by improving enrollment and stable selectivity, but mitigated by weak matriculation rates for the rating.
+We assessed CWRU's financial profile as strong, with positive operations on a full-accrual basis and improved available resources for the rating given recent investment gains.
+These factors are offset by an increased pro forma debt burden and available resource ratios relative to debt that will be below median levels.
+Combined, we believe these credit factors lead to an indicative stand-alone credit profile of 'a+'.
+As of our criteria indicate, the final rating could be within one notch, and we believe that 'AA-' better reflects CWRU's solid enterprise profile that is more in line with 'AA-' peers given the expected enrollment growth and significant research focus.